openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

       after that the board asked Thomas Thym to start the voting.
 In the end, Jos Poortvliet put a vote on[connect](http://connect.opensuse.org/)Â as Thomas was not openSUSE Member yet and the team[announced
-        the start of the voting](https://news.opensuse.org/2011/06/07/time-to-vote-on-the-opensuse-strategy/).
+        the start of the voting](http://news.opensuse.org/2011/06/07/time-to-vote-on-the-opensuse-strategy/).
 Shortly before the 30th of June, the deadline was extended to have time for a mass-mailing to all openSUSE Members.
-It had turned out that quite a few hadn™t noticed the strategy voting yet and the Board wanted to give them a chance to provide their input as well.
+It had turned out that quite a few hadnâ€™t noticed the strategy voting yet and the Board wanted to give them a chance to provide their input as well.

 **The results**